ysbaddaden/syn/README.md

 must make sure to always pass them by reference (i.e. pointers) or to always access them directly as pure local or instance variables.

-- `Syn::Core::Flag` is an alternative to `Atomic::Flag` that uses the `:acquire` and `:release` memory ordering + fences (memory barriers) to prevent code reordering at runtime by weak CPUs.
+- `Syn::Core::AtomicLock` is an alternative to `Atomic::Flag` that uses the `:acquire` and `:release` memory ordering + fences (memory barriers) to prevent code reordering at runtime by weak CPUs.

 - `Syn::Core::Once` ensures that a block of code will only ever run once.